Supercharge your brain function and protect the heart with sage

 You can also brew sage tea by pouring a cup of boiling water over a tablespoon of sage leaves, steeping for a few minutes and then straining, cooling and serving.
 For even more antioxidant “bang for the buck,” sweeten with honey and add a splash of lemon juice.

-And, yes, sage is also available as a supplement in capsule and liquid form.
+And, yes, sage is also available as a capsule and liquid supplement.

 No doubt, there is so much more to learn about the healing power of plants.
 Enjoy the journey!